What is an Induction Machine?

 Now there are two fluxes, one is stator flux, and another is rotor flux.
 The rotor flux will be lagging with respect to the stator flux.
 Because of that, the rotor will feel a torque which will make the rotor rotate in the direction of the rotating magnetic field.
 This is the working principle of both single and three-phase induction motors.

-- A 3-phase induction motor is a machine which is constructed to work on the 3-phase supply.
+- A 3-phase induction motor is a machine that is constructed to work on the 3-phase supply.

 - The three-ø induction motor is also known as the asynchronous.
 Its working is depending on the principle of the revolving magnetic field.

-- As we discussed in a single-phase induction motor article that it is not self-starting, but three-phase motors are self-starting device there is no need of any separate starter for this motor.
+- As we discussed in a single-phase induction motor article that it is not self-starting, but three-phase motors are self-starting devices there is no need for any separate starter for this motor.

 - The construction of this motor is very modest, rugged, less cost and its repairing is very easy, and this motor is available in many power ratings.

-- Three-phase induction motor is self-starting and hence there is no need of special starter for this motor.
+- A three-phase induction motor is self-starting and hence there is no need for a special starter for this motor.